How Awareness Unfolds

 Awareness does not happen all at once.

-The diagram shows how WovenAware explores awareness through understanding the systems around us, centring lived experience, and creating space for reflection.
-Together, these layers support deeper understanding and meaningful change.
+This diagram shows how awareness unfolds through systems, lived experience, and reflection.
+Together, these layers support meaningful awareness and lasting change.

 WovenAware explores awareness through three interconnected layers.